dwkim78/upsilon/README.md

 logger.critical('critical message')
 ```

-You need to generate only one logger instance,
+Keep in mind that you need to generate only one logger instance
-not many through the whole processes.
+through the whole processes, but not many.
-If you want to write a log file too, generate a logger instance as follows:
+If you want to save log messages to a file,
+generate a logger instance as follows:

  ```python
  logger = upsilon.Logger('/PATH/TO/FILE.log').getLogger()
  ```

+This will send log messages to both console and a log file.
 Note that the path must be the absolute path.